liampshaw/CoV-homoplasy-filtering/README.md

 * Proportion of isolates with the homoplasy which have at least one 'N' in the region +/- 2 bp around the homoplasy.
 Default: **equal to zero**
 *Rationale*: 'N' in local region could be suggestive of hard-to-sequence region.

 These thresholds can be changed in the main script.
 See manuscript for more discussion of the rationale.

+For the avoidance of doubt: it is possible that even homoplasies which pass these filtering thresholds may be artefactual/spurious, so please use with caution.

 ## Outputs